bigskysoftware/_hyperscript/www/docs.md

 Event handlers, discussed [below](#on), may be placed on parent elements to take advantage of [event bubbling](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture) which can reduce redundancy in code.

+Note that JavaScript global symbols such as `window` & `localStorage` are also available.

 ### Logging To The Console